turingschool/backend-curriculum-site/module1/warmups/morse_translator.md

 ```

 ### Iteration 1
+Translate English to Morse Code
-Translate case insensitive, with numbers
+* case insensitive, with numbers

 ```ruby
   $ translator = Translate.new